dotbitHQ/dotbithq.github.io/README.md

    Users ultimately use various features of .bit through a variety of application interfaces.
 These applications can be used directly in the browser or can be integrated into popular wallet software.

 The source code for all the components above can be found on our [Github repository](https://github.com/dotbitHQ).
-Also, developers can implement their own Keeper, Resolution Service, Client SDK, Dapp UI based on the Core Protocol.
+Also, developers can implement their Keeper, Resolution Service, Client SDK, and Dapp UI based on the Core Protocol.